 A joint FAO/WHO expert committee on growth hormone use in cattle has concluded that “residues (of growth-hormones) from use in accordance with good animal husbandry practice (good animal welfare) are unlikely to pose a hazard to human health” and "although hormone levels found in treated animals were generally higher than levels in untreated ones, they were within the normal physiological range for these hormones in cattle".

 Our philosophy is simple.
 We support farms that use traditional methods of animal husbandry and that pay attention to how the animals are treated throughout the whole process.
 Traditional family farming does not require farm animals to grow faster or at lower costs for a higher profit.
-We guarantee that all our meat and dairy products come from farm animals that have never been given growth hormones.
+We guarantee that all our meat and dairy products come from farm animals that have never been given growth hormones or subtherapeutic antibiotics.
 Ever.

 Like with any other food and health aspect, it is too complicated to give a straight answer.
 There are too many players with many conflicts of interest.
 Large corporations that sell enormous quantities of factory-farmed meat have to satisfy shareholders by lowering costs and strive for higher profits.
 The consumer market demands cheap meat products - more than ever.
 One of the pharmaceutical industry's major buyer is the agricultural sector.
 Animal rights activists follow the mission to shift humans diet away from animal proteins.

 Lobbyism, the war of misinformation, non-transparency as well as protectionism play a major role.
-We at Horizon Farms offer all-natural and organic products - that's our bias.
+We at Horizon Farms only offer meat products that come from animals that have never been treated with growth hormones or antibiotics and products that are also all-natural and organic - that's our bias.
 We cater to (health) conscious carnivores.
 Our mission and philosophy are against the use of growth hormones on farm animals.